gorfllord/mc-exercise/FUBAR.md

 This is Bob & Carol making a change from Bob's laptop, without a pull request.
 Sometimes you need to live dangerously. egg-shell-sior!

+Did you hear about the restaurant on the moon?
+Great food, no atmosphere.